Before you begin

 your cluster.
 In this case, duplicate means rerun the installation process with

 Note that you can also work with multiple instances on the same physical server, using different port numbers, but in this case you do not have the same level of protection against the physical failure of a machine.

 - On each MDM Server instance, open the <$INSTALLDIR>/conf/mdm.conf file to edit it.

 Add the line

 AMQHOSTis the name of the server hosting ActiveMQ, and

-AMQPORTis the OpenWire TCP port that Apache ActiveMQ listens to.Note: By default, an MDM server uses an embedded Apache ActiveMQ broker as the JMS provider.
+AMQPORTis the OpenWire TCP port to which Apache ActiveMQ listens.Important: By default, an MDM server uses an embedded Apache ActiveMQ broker as the JMS provider.
 In order to ensure correct communication between nodes, the JMS broker must be externalized and shared by every node of the cluster.

 Add the following two lines to let MDM create authenticated connections to the